Microsoft Teams’ pricing explained

 Business Standard plan limitations

-Aside from the price — which is double the price of the previous tier — Business Standard also has another limitation and that is that its nature can easily lead to information overload
+Aside from the price — which is double the price of the previous tier — Business Standard also has another limitation: its nature can easily lead to information overload

-The Business Standard plan is the first one on our list so far that really encompasses the all-inclusive nature Microsoft was going for when they created Teams.
-But that has drawbacks, as too many available tools can make it hard for users to adopt and use them
+The Business Standard plan is the first on our list so far that encompasses the all-inclusive nature Microsoft was going for when they created Teams.
+However, that naturally also has drawbacks, as too many available tools can make it hard for users to adopt and use them.

-So, if you’re a small business owner who’s looking for the very best tool for their team, you might be doing your employees a disservice by opting for a plan that includes this many features.
+So, if you’re a small business owner looking for the best tool for your team, you might be doing your employees a disservice by opting for a plan that includes this many features.

-Unlike some other communication and collaboration tools, Microsoft Teams has a busy and complicated interface — and additional tools and features only make it worse.
+Microsoft Teams has a busy and complicated interface, unlike other communication and collaboration tools, and additional tools and features only make it worse.

 Pumble Pro Tip